drewdeponte/git-ps-rs/README.md

 First and foremost Git Patch Stack is a software development methodology centralized around facilitating valuable [pre-commit][] code reviews while gaining as many of the benefits of the [Continuous Integration Methodology][] as possible.
-If you interested in how & why we came to this methodology please check out our article, [Journey to Small Pull Requests][].
+If you are interested in how & why we came to this methodology please check out our article, [Journey to Small Pull Requests][].

 ### The Git Workflow